 - Armando Rivas, listed as an assistant athletic trainer, has submitted his resignation, the South Florida Sun Sentinel’s Ira Winderman writes.
 Rivas served as Butler’s de facto personal trainer during the forward’s tenure with the Heat, joining Butler from the 76ers during the 2019 offseason.

-- They plan to explore the buyout market, according to Barry Jackson of the Miami Herald.
-They’ll take a cautious approach, since they already have a full roster and would have to waive another player, most likely either Alec Burks or Keshad Johnson.
-The Heat’s deadline moves allowed them to fall under the first tax apron, meaning they can sign any player who’s bought out, regardless of their original salary.
+- The Heat plan to explore the buyout market, according to Barry Jackson of the Miami Herald.
+They’ll take a cautious approach, since they already have a full roster and would have to waive a player, most likely either Alec Burks or Keshad Johnson, to bring someone new aboard.
+The Heat’s deadline moves allowed them to move below the first tax apron, meaning they can sign any player who’s bought out, regardless of the player’s pre-waiver salary.

 - Andrew Wiggins, the biggest name among the incoming players in the Butler blockbuster, believes he won’t have any trouble fitting into the Heat’s lineup.
 “Golden State had a unique style, especially playing with Steph (Curry) and Draymond (Green),” he said, per Chiang.
 “There are similarities with Tyler (Herro) and Bam (Adebayo).
 So, looking forward to getting out there, being one of the older guys and just getting it started with them.”